tensorflow/benchmarks/perfzero/README.md

 ## Instructions for managing Google Cloud Platform computing instance

 PerfZero aims to make it easy to run and debug TensorFlow which is usually run with GPU.
-However, most users do not have dedicated machine with the expensive hardware.
-One cost-effective solution is for users to create machine with the desired hardward on demand in a public cloud when they need to debug TensorFlow.
+However, most users do not have dedicated machine with expensive hardware.
+One cost-effective solution is for users to create machine with the desired hardware on demand in a public cloud when they need to debug TensorFlow.

 We provide a script in PerfZero to make it easy to manage computing instance in Google Cloud Platform.
 This assumes that you have access to an existing project